scaleoutsystems/fedn/examples/mnist-keras/README.rst

 Running the project on FEDn
 ----------------------------

-To set up your FEDn Studio project and connect clients, follow this guide: https://fedn.readthedocs.io/en/latest/studio.html.
-On the step "Upload Files", upload 'package.tgz' and 'seed.npz' created above.
+To learn how to set up your FEDn Studio project and connect clients, take the quickstart tutorial: https://fedn.readthedocs.io/en/stable/quickstart.html.